apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/backup-and-restore/snapshot-backup-and-restore-for-mongodb.md

      kbcli kubeblocks upgrade --set snapshot-controller.enabled=true
      ```

-     Since your `kubectl` is already connected to the EKS cluster, this command installs the latest version of KubeBlocks in the default namespace `kb-system` in your EKS environment.
+     Since your `kubectl` is already connected to the cluster of cloud Kubernetes service, this command installs the latest version of KubeBlocks in the default namespace `kb-system` in your environment.

      Verify the installation with the following command.